-The extended deadline for submissions is 10 April, 2018
+The deadline for submissions is 29 February 2020.

 Unconventional Sessions have formats that diverge in useful ways from the typical 3 or 4 papers with comment.
 These might include round-table sessions, workshop-style sessions with pre-circulated papers, and poster sessions (poster proposals should include a description of the content and the visual material they will use in the poster.
 Individuals whose posters are accepted must be available to talk about them in a lunch/evening slot to be decided by the program committee).
 The Program Committee encourages other creative formats that could facilitate communication, dialogue and audience involvement.
 A variety of new presentation formats are appearing in the academic arena.

 This year we want to explore a new type of session at SHOT: “you write, I present.”
 For this type of session, authors will submit a paper to the discussant in advance as usual, but it will be the paired discussant who presents for the author and comments on the paper, with authors on-site to respond to comments, take questions from the audience, and join overall discussions.
 This “flipped” presentation format is intended to facilitate clear paper writing and deep engagement between writer and reader.
 In this type of panel, one paper is usually paired with one presenter/discussant, or alternatively, the paper-givers can present and comment on one another’s papers in the same panel.
 Deadline: March 31, 2019.

 The session organizer should combine these five elements into one pdf file with numbered pages.
 Please name this file with your last name and the word “proposal,” e.g., “smith_proposal.pdf “.